awesome-stable-diffusion/awesome-stable-diffusion/README.md

 * [bes-dev/stable_diffusion.openvino](https://github.com/bes-dev/stable_diffusion.openvino) - Fork for running the model using a CPU compatible with OpenVINO

-* [hlky/stable-diffusion](https://github.com/hlky/stable-diffusion) - Very active fork with optional, highly featureful [Gradio UI](https://github.com/hlky/stable-diffusion-webui) and support for txt2img, img2img inpainting, GFPGAN, ESGRAN, weighted prompts, optimized low memory version, optional [textual-inversion](https://textual-inversion.github.io/) and more.
+* [hlky/stable-diffusion](https://github.com/hlky/stable-diffusion) - Very active fork with optional, highly featureful [Gradio UI](https://github.com/hlky/stable-diffusion-webui) and support for txt2img, img2img inpainting, GFPGAN, ESRGAN, weighted prompts, optimized low memory version, optional [textual-inversion](https://textual-inversion.github.io/) and more.
 * [lstein/stable-diffusion](https://github.com/lstein/stable-diffusion) - Very active fork adding a conversational CLI, basic web interface and support for GFPGAN, ESRGAN, weighted prompts, img2img, [textual-inversion](https://textual-inversion.github.io/) as well as inference on Apple M1.
 * [lowfuel/progrock-stable](https://github.com/lowfuel/progrock-stable) - Fork with optional Web GUI and a different approach to upscaling (GoBIG/ESRGAN)
   * [txt2imghd](https://github.com/jquesnelle/txt2imghd) - Fork of progrock diffusion that creates detailed, higher-resolution images by first generating an image from a prompt, upscaling it, then running img2img on smaller pieces of the upscaled image, and blending the results back into the original image.